VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputRegisterOrganizationType.md

 # InputRegisterOrganizationType ==~object~==

-The `InputRegisterOrganizationType` represents the input object for registering an organization.
+This type represents the input object for registering an organization.

 | Field                                                                                         | Description                                                                                                       |
 |-----------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|